 - Lisa Neel, Indian Health Service

 - Lynnann Yazzie, UNITY

 - Mary Kim Titla, UNITY

-- Michelle Singer, Center for Healthy Communities, Oregon Health & Science University
+- Michelle Singer, formerly with Center for Healthy Communities, Oregon Health & Science University

 - Paula Ciniero, Council of Athabascan Tribal Governments

 - Renee Linton, Big Brothers, Big Sisters of AK

 - Rick Haverkate, Indian Health Service